Sending Now playing metadata

 • PDF

-Article Summary
+Article summary

-Send Now Playing data
+Sending Now Playing data from a play-out system

 http://<username>:<password>@<ip>:8000/admin/metadata?mount=/<mountpoint>&mode=updinfo&song=<songname>

-curl http://source:examplepassword@1.2.3.4:8000/admin/metadata?mount=/123_primary&mode=updinfo&song=ACDC+Back+In+Black
+curl http://source:examplepassword@1.2.3.4:8000/admin/metadata?mount=/123_primary&mode=updinfo&charset=UTF-8&song=ACDC+Back+In+Black

 <iceresponse>